joeytwiddle/significant-white-space/README.md

         output.writeString(currentLine + " {" + newline);
     }

 SWS is written in Haxe.
-You might be able to export it to Java; so far I am building a binary via the CPP target.
+Currently we build a binary via cpp, but you may be able to export the tool to Java or Javascript.